Kevin P. Chilton

 Kevin Patrick "Chilli" Chilton (born November 3, 1954) is an American mechanical engineer and retired United States Air Force four-star general, test pilot, and NASA astronaut.
 His last assignment was as commander of U.S. Strategic Command from October 3, 2007, to January 28, 2011.
 Prior to his appointment to general officer ranks, Chilton spent 11 years of his military career as a NASA astronaut.
 He retired from the Air Force on February 1, 2011, after having achieved the highest rank of any military astronaut.
 On January 30, 2012, General Chilton was named to the board of directors of Orbital Sciences Corporation.

 Early life

-Born November 3, 1954, in Los Angeles, California, he graduated from St. Bernard High School, Playa del Rey, California, in 1972.
+Born November 3, 1954, in Los Angeles, California, he graduated from St. Bernard High School in Playa del Rey, California, in 1972.
 He received a Bachelor of Science degree in engineering sciences from the United States Air Force Academy in 1976, and a Master of Science degree in mechanical engineering from Columbia University on a Guggenheim Fellowship in 1977.
 He enjoys reading and all sports, including running, snow skiing, sailing, and softball.